punnamvijayreddy/Learning/README.md

 # Learning
-This Repo is meant for my googlr sde 3 preparation
+This Repo is meant for my google sde 3 preparation
 My foucs Area:
 ----
 1. DSA